PriorLabs/nanoTabPFN/annotated/annotated nanoTabPFN.md

 ## Why Feature and then Datapoint Attention?

 The order of attention operations in TabPFN - feature attention followed by datapoint attention - is a deliberate design choice that differs from alternatives like [TabICL](https://github.com/soda-inria/tabicl), which reverses this order.
 This sequence has important implications for how information flows through the model.
 It is important to note that the optimal attention order remains an open research question - different orderings may work better for different types of tabular data or tasks, and more empirical investigation is needed to determine when each approach works best.

-## Parameter Sharing Across Batches and Sequences

-Even though each sequence (column-wise or row-wise) is processed independently - with no attention or mixing between different batch entries or sequences - the same Transformer layers and weights are applied to all of them.
-Concretely:

-* **Weight Sharing:** The Query, Key, and Value projections, the multi-head attention parameters, the feed-forward network weights, layer norms, and all learned parameters are shared for every sequence
-* **Consistent Modeling:** Each row or column sequence is modeled using the same learned representation capacity, improving generalization and reducing parameter count
-* **Parallelism & Efficiency:** You get full parallel processing on the batch axis while learning a shared set of Transformer parameters

 ## **Layer Normalization vs. Batch Normalization**